Best mesh routers in 2020: Asus, Orbi, Eero, Google Nest and more

 Even better?
 Check out my top overall pick for large-sized homes, the three-piece Eero Pro 6 setup.
 At $599, it's definitely more of an upgrade pick, but it nets you a fancy triband design with full support for Wi-Fi 6.

-Discuss: Best mesh routers in 2020: Asus, Orbi, Eero, Google Nest and more
+Discuss: Best mesh routers for 2020: Asus, Eero, Google Nest, Orbi and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.